Down the password lane

 So I finally found my own path.

-#I use name of a book I am reading at that time, preferably a long name.
+#I use the name of a book I am reading at that time, preferably a long name.

 #I have my own sequence of Upper and Lower case that I never change.
 Eg., every third character could be uppercase.